JoshuaW03628/Repository-1/Pre-Tree/2022-11-28-WinterBreakLessons.md

 ## Lists and Strings

-- List = ordered sequence of elements
+- List = ordered sequence of elements.

-- Element = individual value in a list that is assigned to a unique index
+- Element = individual value in a list that is assigned to a unique index.
-- Index = a way to reference the elements in a list or string using natural numbers; each element of a string is referenced by an index
+- Index = a way to reference the elements in a list or string using natural numbers; each element of a string is referenced by an index.
-- String = ordered sequence of characters (Letters, numbers, special characters)
+- String = ordered sequence of characters (Letters, numbers, special characters).

+## * AP Exam usage of Data Abstraction

+With the properties of the AP Exam pseudocode, lists work differently from what we've learned in python so far, here are the two major differences:

+- The index does not start at 0 but 1
+- There is only one method of interchanging data between lists, and that is completely overwriting previous list data with the other list\n",

-# 3.3 Lesson
+# 3.3/4 Lesson

 ## Algorithms